qeeqbox/social-analyzer/README.md

 `Social Analyzer is in a league of its own and is a very impressive tool that I thoroughly recommend for Digital Investigators and OSINT practitioners` - by [Joseph Jones, Founder of Strategy Nord, Unita Insight and OS2INT](https://os2int.com/toolbox/investigating-usernames-with-social-analyzer/)

 ## Updates
+- 🔥 Multi-profile search nodejs (cli version)
 - 🔥 Possible profile\person age option
-- 🔥 Multi-profile stats and metadata tables
-- 🔥 Multi-profile search is finally here (GUI version)!
-And, most of the public & private modules are compatible with this new search option - E.g. johndoe,janedoe <- any group of usernames separated by commas with no spaces

 ## So·cial Me·di·a
 Websites and applications that enable users to create and share content or to participate in social networking - Oxford Dictionary